-Breastfeeding VS Bottle-feeding !!!
+Breastfeeding Vs Bottle-feeding !!!
 Their Role on Children’s Teeth, Alignment and Sleep

-Breastfeeding is not same as breast milk feeding!!!
-I was at the university in Boston couple of days before, when a young mother who was a professional was given a chance to present the case of her own child who is suffering from disordered sleep.
+Breastfeeding is not the same as breast milk feeding!!!
+I was at the university in Boston a couple of days before, when a young mother who was a professional was given a chance to present the case of her own child who is suffering from disordered sleep.
 The room was full of professionals and the GLOBES BEST doctors in the field of pediatric sleep.

-We all discussed about how to help the child and it came to a point about breastfeeding it was understood that the child was breastfeed till 2 , however was supplemented with bottles in between.
+We all discussed how to help the child and it came to a point about breastfeeding it was understood that the child was breastfeed till 2 , however was supplemented with bottles in between.
 But the child was not on formulas

-Now there’s a big misunderstanding the industrialised world has about breastfeeding and breastmilk feeding.
+Now there’s a big misunderstanding the industrialized world has about breastfeeding and breastmilk feeding.
 The subject is too deep and I have been wandering the world for a decade now to know the answer.
 Below I want to put it in simple words to make it understandable

 Breastfeeding requires the tongue to go up especially the middle of the tongue.
 Bottlefeeding pushes the tongue down.
-Tongue being a muscle when pushed down, its function is compensated with other muscles. ( for eg: if one of the knee is hurt, we automatically limp with the other knee) (picture attached)
+The tongue being a muscle when pushed down, its function is compensated with other muscles. ( for eg: if one of the knee is hurt, we automatically limp with the other knee) (picture attached)

 The most common muscle that compensates a tongue dysfunction is the cheek muscles.
 This has a direct effect on narrowing the upper jaw and also increases the risk to develop cavities and increases the risk of airway issues in children.

-How much of bottlefeeding can cause the damage?
+How much bottle-feeding can cause the damage?

 What are the suggestions?

-With the above said, the suggestion that I have always been giving is “ exclusive extended non-compensated breastfeeding “ (atleast for 2 years of age).
+With the above said, the suggestion that I have always been giving is “ exclusive extended non-compensated breastfeeding “ (at least for 2 years of age).
 Bottles however small the exposure might lead to soft tissue dysfunction, predisposing the child to risk of narrow jaws and narrow airway.